Protect Yourself Against a Two-Factor Phishing Attempt

 Despite the presence of two-factor authentication, criminals have devised methods to deceive users into surrendering their login details through phishing attacks or other types of spam email.

-Repeated Duo Attempts and Prompts
+Unexpected Duo Attempts and Prompts

 Be Wary of Repeated Login Attempts or Prompts

 Criminals try to get through your defenses by chipping away at your patience.
-Called “MFA fatigue”, they start by stealing your NetID and password, then trying to log into your account over and over again.
-You get so many authentication requests on your phone that you might accidentally hit "accept" instead of "deny".
+Called an MFA fatigue attack, they start by stealing your NetID and password.
+Then they repeatedly log into your account over and over again which generates so many MFA authentication requests on your phone, they are hoping you might accidentally hit "accept" instead of "deny" or that you might accept one of the requests hoping that will stop the barrage of notifications.

 Look Out for Well-Done Fake Login Pages